WarrenWeckesser/numpy-notes/enhancements/gufunc-wishlist.md

 * Shape-only parameters; see gufunc-shape-only-params.md.

-* Expressions for output array sizes; see gufunc-output-size-exressions.md.
+* Expressions for array sizes in the shape signature; see gufunc-size-exressions.md.

 * Allow gufunc parameters to be keyword arguments with configurable names and with the option for default values.